SilentBob999/adblock/README.md

   Tomato Version 1.28 by shibby

+#### Fallow branche 'zip' and 'ZipTmp' for most recent advancement
-  Recent test show that dnsmasq do not handle a config file greater than 1-2 mb
+  Recent test show that dnsmasq do not handle a config file greater than a few mb on my router.
+  It was always starting the dnsmasq in failsafe.
+  So all the work to lower the charge while 'sorting' 10-20mb of source was useless.
+  More test to do.

+  I think I will add a mixed mode (dnsmasq config / host file).
+  The utilisation of an aditionnal host file take a lot of ram and cpu however.

 ## Barebones branch